mnemnion/loon/notes/clu/syntax.md

 The characters ``.  @ ` ~ ; : ' " « » # |`` are not valid in symbols.
 If encountered, the parsing of the symbol will end.

-`.` represents field access in a symbol, or the decimal in a numeric context.
-It is invalid in the outer context.
+`.` represents field access within a symbol, or the decimal in a numeric context.

-`@` represents method access within a symbol, or as a prefix, method access to the first argument of a function.
+`@` represents method access within a symbol, or as a prefix, field access to the first argument of a function.

 `` ` `` and ` ~ ` quasiquote and unquote within the macro system.